pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/docs/TEMPLATING.md

 `{{getUnique items "NewsCategory"}}` | Return the unique values as a new array based on an array or property of an object in the array.
 `{{regex <exp> <string> }}` | Match a regular expression against a string.
-`{{#times 10}}<span>{{this}}</span>{{/times}}` | Iterate X times over a block
+`{{#times 10}}<span>{{this}}</span>{{/times}}` | Iterate X times over a block `{{#group items by="owstaxidmetadataalltagsinfo"}}` | Group items by a specific results property.
+See [https://github.com/shannonmoeller/handlebars-group-by](https://github.com/shannonmoeller/handlebars-group-by) for usage.

 You can also define your own in the *BaseTemplateService.ts* file.
 See [helper-moment](https://github.com/helpers/helper-moment) for date samples using moment.